Refund: The E-commerce Survival Guide to Mastering Refunds and Crushing Fraud

 5

-Your return policy isn't just a legal text - it's your first line of defense.
-It must be clear, detailed and visible.
+Your return policy is not just a legal document; it is your first line of defense.
+It must be clear, detailed, and visible.

-• Demand proof: For all damage claims, make it compulsory to send clear, dated photos of the package AND the product, taken immediately upon receipt.
+• Request Proof: For any damage claim, require clear, dated photos of the package AND the product, taken upon receipt.

-• Detail the Process: Explain precisely how to make a return, which Carrier to use, how to pack the product, etc.
+• Detail the Process: Explain precisely how to make a return, which Carrier , how to package the product.

-• Set strict deadlines: specify the maximum time limit for declaring a dispute (e.g. 48 hours after receipt for visible damage).
+• Set strict deadlines: Specify the maximum time limit for reporting a Dispute e.g., 48 hours after receipt for visible damage).

-• Mention Exclusions: Clearly list non-refundable products (personalized, perishable, etc.)
+• Mention exclusions: Clearly list non-refundable products (customized, perishable, etc.).

-Never ship in the dark.
-Every shipment must be a fortress of proof.
+Never ship without clarity.
+Every shipment must be a fortress of evidence.

 • Tracking and Signature: ALWAYS use a delivery method with a tracking number.
-For valuable items (see our advice on shipping valuable goods), delivery against signature is NOT NEGOTIABLE.
-This is your best proof against "parcel not received" fraud.
+For valuable items (see our advice on shipping valuable goods), delivery against signature is NON-NEGOTIABLE.
+This is your best proof against "package not received" fraud.

-• Shipping photos: For high-value orders, take a photo of the product in its package just before closing it.
-This can save you in the event of an "empty box" claim.
+• Photos at Shipping: For high-value orders, take a photo of the product in its packaging just before sealing it.
+This can save you in the event of a claim for an "empty box."

-• Weigh your parcels: Recording the exact weight of your parcel at the time of shipment is a powerful deterrent to fraudulent returns.
+• Weigh your packages: Recording the exact weight of the package at the time of shipment is powerful evidence against fraud involving the return of different items.

 Step 3: Become a Detective

-Not all requests are created equal.
+Not all requests are equal.
 Learn to spot the warning signs.

-• Analyze historical data: A customer who systematically complains about several orders is a red flag.
+• Analyze the History: A customer who consistently makes complaints about multiple orders is a red flag.

-• Check addresses: Some addresses (post office boxes, forwarding points) are more associated with fraud.
+• Check Addresses: Certain addresses (P.O. boxes, forwarding addresses) are more commonly associated with fraud.

 Step 4: Automate Your Defense with Tools